publicclass/routemachine/README.markdown

 RouteMachine
 ============

-A [http://puremvc.org](PureMVC) utility for ActionScript 3 to handle view states based on a url-like string (called "route").
+A [http://puremvc.org](PureMVC) utility for ActionScript 3 to handle view states based on an url-like string (called "route").

 Huh?
 ----